TalBar4444/CustomAlertDialog/README.md

 ```

 #### CustomInfoDialog
-Displays an informative message, with 1 button.
+Displays an informative message with 1 button.
 ```
      CustomDialog.showDialog(this, CustomDialog.DialogType.INFO,
            "Information",